 A.7 Confirmation and signature for part A

-The undersigned confirms that the information given in this form is correct and complete, that the placing on the market of the product complies with the relevant EU law and national legislation for the respective country and that no plant protection effects will be claimed for this product.
+The undersigned confirms that the information given in this form is correct and complete, that the placing on the market of the product complies with the relevant EU law and Swedish legislation.
 The undersigning party moreover ensures that any changes in the composition and manufacturing will be communicated to FiBL immediately.
 The company has read and fully agrees with the General Business Contract.
-The undersigned takes note that FiBL checks the correctness of applications as part of the analytical quality monitoring programme.
+The undersigned acknowledges that FiBL checks the accuracy of the applications as part of the analytical quality monitoring programme.